-- B Both diabetes mellitus and impaired glucose tolerance - C Impaired glucose tolerance - D Neither diabetes mellitus nor impaired glucose tolerance
+- A Diabetes mellitus - B Both diabetes mellitus and impaired glucose tolerance - C Impaired glucose tolerance - D Neither diabetes mellitus nor impaired glucose tolerance

-72A 69-year old woman went to her GP because she had felt tired and lacked energy more than usual over the last 6 months.
-A fasting blood sample was taken at 8.00 am the results of which are shown below
+A 69-year old woman went to her GP because she had felt tired and lacked energy more than usual over the last 6 months.
+A fasting blood sample was taken at 8.00 am the results of which are shown below.